aldarisbm/memory/README.md

 we use document.Document to represent a document, and we can add metadata if we want to.

-We can create a new LTM instance by providing a vector store and an embedder.
+We can create a new Memory instance by providing a vector store and an embedder.
 A local store can be provided but a default `sqlite` store will be created if not there

 # IMPORTANT: